 Claire Hook, chief operating officer

 Claire joined the Trust in 2013 as divisional director of operations for medicine and integrated care, before moving into the executive team as director of operational performance in January 2019.
-In July 2021 Claire was appointed as chief operating officer.
-Prior to this, Claire spent over 10 years working in senior roles in the NHS and the independent sector and has experience in both informatics and operational management.
+In July 2021 Claire was appointed as the Chief Operating Officer.
+Prior to this, Claire spent over 10 years working in senior roles within the NHS and the independent sector and has experience in both informatics and operational management.

-Claire graduated from the University of Lancaster with a BSc in Geography and subsequently went on to obtain an MSc in Health Economics, Policy and Management from the London School of Economics.
-In 2017 she won a leading and developing people award from the London Leadership Academy and was recognised as the Director of the Year for the third/public sector in the Institute of Directors London & South region awards in 2020.
+Claire was admitted as a chartered director in September 2023.
+She graduated from the University of Lancaster with a BSc in geography and subsequently went on to obtain an MSc in Health Economics, Policy and Management from the London School of Economics.
+In 2017 she won a leading and developing people award from the London Leadership Academy and was recognised as the Director of the Year for the Third/Public Sector in the Institute of Directors London & South region awards in 2020.
 Claire also has several years of experience as a charity Trustee.

 Claire Hook, chief operating officer